cedaro/better-internal-link-search/readme.txt

 5. A search modifier in action.

 == Changelog ==

+= 1.2.2 =
+* Change keypress event for typeahead search results to work in Chrome.
+* Add an action to the typeahead AJAX callback so custom P2P columns display.

 = 1.2.1 =
 * Fixed a bug with instant search in WordPress 3.5.